tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 algorithmically generate random hackathon apps.

 We noticed that many apps follow a search-for-things-on-a-map paradigm;
 that is, you fill out a search form and get results on a map.
-In [AppGen](http://appgen.me), we automated the creation of the cliche hackathon app.
-We combined datasets from the New York data portal, randomly chose a title based on the datasets' metadata, generated some nonsense description text, randomly chose map tiles and put the data on an app.
-We deployed apps (actually just proxies) to Heroku to make it look like they were separate apps, and we randomly varied the server HTTP header to make it look like they were running on different web servers.
-Being cliche hackathon apps, AppGen-generated apps also broke a month after being created.
+We automated the creation of the cliche hackathon apps in [AppGen](http://appgen.me).
+(Being cliche hackathon apps, AppGen-generated apps also broke a month after being created.)

-AppGen turned out to be a decent way of exploring the data portal and of rapidly prototyping open data apps.
-Putting datasets into apps makes them a bit more tangible and less foreign.

 ### Dataset dataset
 To me, "data" means "data table", anything can be turned into data, and